This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Pat the roast dry with paper towels, then cut it in half.
-Season all sides of the beef with ¼ teaspoon of kosher salt and ¼ teaspoon of black pepper.
+• Pat the beef dry and cut it in half.
+Season with ¼ teaspoon of kosher salt and ¼ teaspoon of black pepper.

-• Heat the oil in a 2-quart pot over medium heat.
-Brown the beef on all sides until a golden crust forms, about 1 to 2 minutes per side.
-Remove the beef roast from the pot.
+• In a 2-quart pot, heat the oil over medium heat.
+Brown the beef on all sides, about 1 to 2 minutes per side.
+Remove and set aside.

-• Add the chopped onions, celery, carrot, and garlic to the pot along with the remaining ¼ teaspoon of salt.
-Cook, stirring frequently, for 3 minutes.
+• Add the onion, celery, carrot, garlic, and ¼ teaspoon of salt to the pot.
+Cook, stirring often, for 3 minutes.

-• Add the flour and cook, stirring constantly, for 1 minute to eliminate the raw flour taste.
+• Stir in the flour and cook, stirring constantly for 1 minute.

-• Pour in the beef broth and add the bay leaf and dried rosemary.
-The liquid should come about halfway up the sides of the roast, so add a little more broth if necessary.
+• Pour in the broth and add the bay leaf and rosemary.
+The broth should come about halfway up the beef—add more if needed.

-• Bring to a boil, then reduce the heat to low.
-Cover and simmer gently on the stove for 3 1/2 hours, until the meat is tender and pulls apart easily with a fork.
+• Bring to a boil, then reduce heat to low.
+Cover and simmer for 3 1/2 hours, until the meat is tender and easy to shred with a fork.

-• Using two forks, gently pull apart the beef to allow it to absorb the gravy.
-Transfer the shredded beef to a bowl or plate, and enjoy it on its own or served with mashed potatoes, white rice, or brown rice.
+• Use two forks to gently shred the beef so it absorbs the gravy.
+Transfer to a plate or bowl and serve on its own or with mashed potatoes, white rice, or brown rice.

 Notes